 Come early if possible!

 The Basilica of St. Mary of Guadalupe in Mexico City

-Wishing her a happy birthday in 2007
+Wishing her a happy birthday

 A mural/fountain for the Virgen in San Antonio, TX